dimitri-edel/team-7/README.md

 ## Testing

-We plan to implement tests to ensure the functionality and reliability of the quiz logic, scoring system, and user interface interactions.
+We plan to implement manual tests to ensure the functionality and reliability of the quiz logic, scoring system, and user interface interactions.
 This will help us identify and fix any potential issues before deployment.

 ### Development Testing